department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2023-11-medications-usability-testing-round2-AT/conversation-guide.md

 ## **Warm-up Questions - 5-10 minutes**

-- Do you use My Health_e_Vet?
+- Do you use My HealtheVet?

 _[If yes]_

 - How often?
-- Do you use it to refill your prescriptions?  _[If yes]_ How often?
+- Do you use it to refill your medications?
+  - _[If yes]_ How often?
+  - Do you fill multiple medications at a time?
+  - _[If yes]_ Can you describe how you do that?
+  - How do you feel about that process?
+  - Would you change anything about it?

+  - Tell me about experience with reviewing your medication details in the past.
+    - Was there anything that didn't meet your expectation?
+    - Was there anything that hindered or helped you from better understanding your medication?

 - Besides refilling your prescriptions, what else do you do on that page?
 - What other goals, if any, do you wish you could complete on your medications page?
-- Tell me about your experience with submitting refill requests in the past.

-- Was there anything that met or didn't meet your expectations?
-- Was there anything that hindered or helped you to complete the task successfully?

 - What type of device are you using today?